RogerHuba/roger_python_guide/class_36/facilitator.md

-Group Challenges
+# Challenges

-## Challenge #1 (20 Min)
+## Individual Challenge #1 (20 Min) -> Review (30 Min)

+WB only.
+Individual.
+Given a list, write a function that takes in the list and sums up the numers in the list.
+You can assume you will always get a list, there will always be at least one item in the list, and there will only be whole numbers (may be positive or negative).

+Have every individual share their WB and critique items on the WB.
+Do not critique the code or algo (not enough time)

+## Group Challenge #2 (20 Min) -> Review Possible Solutions (10 Min)

 Write a function to determine if a sentence is a panagram.
 A panagram is a sentence or expression using every letter of the alphabet at least once.
 Return 'True' or 'False"

-> The quick brown fox jumps over the lazy sleeping dog.
+> The quick brown fox jumps over the lazy sleeping dog. -> True
-> Five quacking Zephyrs jolt my wax bed.
+> Five quacking Zephyrs jolt my wax bed. -> True
+> The quick brown fox ->

 An 'A' or an 'a' will count as 1.